rdeanmcdonald/jdeps-to-json/README.md

 packages you want in the json.
 Passing this flag allows me to avoid the stack overflow for my project, since I only really need to know about shared _internal_ deps.

+UPDATE: Tried a non-recursive version to get around the stack frame problem.
+But now with a long/complex dep file, the main loop slows to a crawl, pretty sure it's the copying of the recursive data structure.
+My next attempt I'll try reference counting rather than cloning the whole recursive data structure.
+But this works I think?
+Hard to tell exactly.
+To me the non-recursive is so much harder to follow.
+Maybe it's wrong right now.